 What to do if You Are Injured On the Job

 If you have been injured at a construction site, due to a forklift accident or an accident involving a crane, you might be able to recover for your injuries.
-Please contact determined Atlanta workers’ comp attorneys at the Bader Law Firm, LLC to discuss the facts and circumstances of your individual case.
+Please contact determined Atlanta workers’ comp attorneys at Bader Scott Injury Lawyers to discuss the facts and circumstances of your individual case.
 There is no fee unless we recover damages for you.